-Note: SO = Spillover

 Tracking System Review

 Navigant will perform an interim tracking system review in the summer of 2020 in line with program changes and an accelerated evaluation schedule for delivering tracking data to the evaluation team.
 Navigant will perform final tracking system review in February 2021 once Navigant receives the end of year tracking data from ComEd in preparation for the final CY2020 report.